James Street (Hamilton, Ontario): The Bank of Montreal Building

-The Bank of Montreal building (corner of James & Main Streets) had its cornerstone laid on 8 August 1928 and was completed 18 June 1929.
-At the time, the bank's directors were quoted in the local papers as saying; "This building is evidence of the Bank of Montreal's faith in Hamilton's future and Hamilton's growing importance as one of the leading commercial and industrial centres in Canada."
-An impressive structure with a cathedral-like interior was designed by Kenneth G. Rea and built by the local Pigott Construction Company.
+A sturdy two-storey structure structure with a cathedral-like interior, the Bank of Montreal building (corner of James & Main Streets) was constructed by the Pigott Construction Company in 1928, to the designs of Montreal architect Kenneth G. Rea.
+The building had its cornerstone laid on 8 August 1928 and was completed 18 June 1929.
+At the time, the bank's directors were quoted in the local papers as saying, "This building is evidence of the Bank of Montreal's faith in Hamilton's future and Hamilton's growing importance as one of the leading commercial and industrial centres in Canada."
 In 1972, the Bank of Montreal vacated the building when they moved to the then-new Bank of Montreal Pavilion (now known as 1 James Street North), but the following year the Hamilton Public Library used it as a reference library.
-In September 1980, the building was vacated again and was used a couple times thereafter as a night club, (Monopoli and The Syndicate).
-It was then renovated afterwards and today it is home to a National Law Firm office.
+In September 1980, the building was vacated again and was used occasionally in the 1990s as a nightclub (Monopoli, Puzzle, The Syndicate).
+It was later renovated and today it is home to the Hamilton offices of law firm Gowlings WLG.